axsuul/cookbook-monit/README.md

 default
 -------

-Installs `monit` as a service using the package manager and drops off a `monitrc`.
+Installs monit as a service using the package manager and drops off a `monitrc` configuration file.
 Make sure to check out the default attributes file!

 Usage
 =====